muscaestar/myBlog/README.md

 # Muscaestar's Blog:
-This blog uses Netlify for deployment.
+This blog uses Render for deployment.